glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 -mus sell car

-cancer that begins in the flat, non-glandular cells of the body, for example, the skin or the lining of the body’s organs.
+cancer that begins in the flat, non-glandular cells of the body, for example, the skin or the lining of some of the body’s organs.

 the extent of a cancer, which is usually assigned a number from I to IV.
 May be called stage grouping.
 See also staging.

 the process of finding out whether cancer has spread and if so, how far; the process of learning the stage of the cancer.
-There is more than one system for staging different types of cancer.T refers to the size of the tumor
+There is more than one system for staging different types of cancer.T refers to the main tumor (its size and/or wthether it has grown into nearby areas)

-The TNM staging system, which is used most often, gives 3 key pieces of information.
+The TNM staging system, which is used most often, is typically based on 3 key pieces of information.

-N describes whether the cancer has spread to nearby lymph nodes, and if so, how many
+N describes whether the cancer has spread to nearby lymph nodes

 M shows whether the cancer has spread (metastasized) to other organs of the body